bgporter/cello/README.md

 There are two Object methods to register these callbacks:

-* `void onPropertyChange (juce::Identifier id, PropertyUpdateFn callback)` -- pass in the identifier of the attribute to watch
+* `void onPropertyChange (juce::Identifier id, PropertyUpdateFn callback)` &mdash; pass in the identifier of the attribute to watch
-* `void onPropertyChange (const ValueBase& val, PropertyUpdateFn callback);` -- pass in a reference to the `cello::Value` or `cello::Object` to watch.
+* `void onPropertyChange (const ValueBase& val, PropertyUpdateFn callback);` &mdash; pass in a reference to the `cello::Value` or `cello::Object` to watch.

 #### Child Changes